polterguy/polterguy.github.io/plugins/magic.signals/index.md

 ## Passing arguments to your slots

 The Node class provides a graph object for you, allowing you to automagically pass in any arguments you wish.
-Notice, the whole idea is to de-couple your assemblies, hence you shouldn't really pass in anything but _"native types"_, such as for instance `System.String`, `System.DateTime`, integers, etc. However, most complex POD structures, can also easily be represented using this `Node` class.
+Notice, the whole idea is to de-couple your assemblies, hence you shouldn't really pass in anything but native types, such as for instance `System.String`, `System.DateTime`, integers, etc. However, most complex POD structures, can also easily be represented using this `Node` class.

 The Node class is basically a name/value/children graph object, where the value can be any object, the name a string, and children is a list of children Nodes.
 In such a way, it provides a more C# friendly graph object, kind of resembling JSON, allowing you to internally within your assemblies, pass in a Node object as your parameters from the point of your signal, to the slot where you handle the signal.

 The `Node` POCO class again, is a bi-directional POD instance, allowing you to both pass arguments _into_ the slot, in addition to having the slot _return_ values back to the caller.